 Let’s go through an example to see this in action.
 As the goal is just to give an example, I’ll make up some typical-looking transaction data for property sales with a few characteristics over two periods.

-The two-regression approach for making the Laspeyres-imputation index fits two separate models for each time period and compares the average ratio of prediceted prices over the distribution of housing characteristics for sales in period 0.
+The two-regression approach for making the Laspeyres-imputation index fits two separate models for each time period and compares the average ratio of predicted prices over the distribution of housing characteristics for sales in period 0.

 sales2 <-split(sales, ~period)mdl1 <-lm(log(price) ~ age + area +I(area^2) + amenity_score, sales2[[1]])mdl2 <-lm(log(price) ~ age + area +I(area^2) + amenity_score, sales2[[2]])laspeyres <-exp(mean(predict(mdl2, sales2[[1]]) -predict(mdl1, sales2[[1]])))laspeyres